Phases of work

 City Bridge Foundation logo vertical white

-Superhighways, part of Kingston Voluntary Action, is one of only a small number of projects in London to receive funding from the Cornerstone Fund.
+Superhighways, part of Kingston Voluntary Action, is one of only a small number of programmes in London to receive funding from the Cornerstone Fund.

-This multi-funder initiative tested how civil society infrastructure could be jointly funded in London applying a systems change approach.
+This multi-funder initiative tested how civil society infrastructure could be jointly funded in London applying a systems change approach resulting in a thriving civil society and better outcomes for Londoners.

 We are grateful to City Bridge Foundation, the funding arm of The City of London Corporation’s charity, Bridge House Estates, who funded this work from 2019 to 2025.